ErasmusMC-Bioinformatics/erasmusmc-bioinformatics.github.io/README.md

 - Add services to `_config.yml`.
 - Icon names should be from [fontaswesome](http://fontawesome.io/icons/)
 - If a service has an attribute `modal-id` it will pop up a page when user clicks on the logo
-- `description` contains the contents of this page, each item can be a paragraph or a link
+- `description` contains the contents of this popup page, each item can be a paragraph or an image

 ```yaml
 services: